-3 Populations around the world are increasingly exposed to foods and diets that influence the risk of developing NCDs
+3. Populations around the world are increasingly exposed to foods and diets that influence the risk of developing NCDs.
 Globally, calories obtained from meat, sugars and oils and fats have been increasing during recent decades, and those from fibre-rich foods such as wholegrains, pulses and roots have been declining.
 Consumption of processed and convenience foods continue to rise rapidly in LMICs.
-This nutrition transition affects dietary patterns and nutrient intake, which influence the risk of developing NCDs (see page 2).

-4 Undernutrition places people at risk of developing NCDs
+This nutrition transition affects dietary patterns and nutrient intake, which influence the risk of developing NCDs (Box 1).
+4. Undernutrition places people at risk of developing NCDs.

-Undernutrition, and its effects on growth, development and maturation, has numerous detrimental outcomes, including the potential to increase risk of developing an NCD later in life (see page 2).
+Undernutrition, and its effects on growth, development and maturation, has numerous detrimental outcomes, including the potential to increase risk of developing an NCD later in life (Box 1).

-5 Food systems present challenges to the prevention and control of NCDs as well as undernutrition
+5 Food systems present challenges to the prevention and control of NCDs as well as undernutrition.
 Food systems have undergone dramatic changes in past decades.
 It is well established that this has had implications for nutrition, food security and environmental sustainability.
 Global food system changes have also had dramatic implications for NCDs by influencing the nutritional quality of foods that are available, affordable and acceptable to consumers.

-6 A more concerted response is needed for policy actions, governance and monitoring and evaluation
+6. A more concerted response is needed for policy actions, governance and monitoring and evaluation.

-In 2011, the UN Political Declaration on NCDs called for population-based policies, multisectoral action, crossagency working and monitoring and evaluation.
+In 2011, the UN Political Declaration on NCDs called for population-based policies, multi-sector action, cross-agency working and monitoring and evaluation.
 The World Health Organization (WHO) has led the way in developing this global response to NCDs.
 They have put into place a global architecture for addressing NCDs, including recommendations on population-based actions and monitoring frameworks with targets and indicators.
-Greater coordination is needed between this process and actions being taken to address undernutrition and challenges in the food system at the global, regional and national levels.
-NCDs have been conspicuously absent from both the health and nutrition-related Millennium Development Goals (MDGs) and other international development agendas.
-At the national level there has been a wide range of responses, but still insufficient formulation and implementation of integrated policies, cross-sectoral governance, and monitoring and evaluation.
+Greater coordination is needed between this process and actions being taken to address undernutrition and challenges in the food system.
+NCDs are also conspicuously absent from the Millennium Development Goals (MDGs) and other international development agendas.
+At the national level there has been a wide range of responses, but still insufficient formulation and implementation of effective policies, cross-sectoral governance, and monitoring and evaluation.